-The nuclear power plant near Richland pushed a record 9.34 million mega-watt-hours of electricity onto the grid in 2012.
+The nuclear power plant near Richland generated a record 9.7 million megawatt hours of electricity for the fiscal year that ended Monday.